Animal Behavior College

 A Continuing Education Program, or CEP, is an additional and supplementary course that allows you to build on and enhance your knowledge regarding dog training.
 Each of our CEP’s provides individuals with advanced knowledge in a particular area of dog training.
 At ABC, we strongly encourage every trainer to continue learning and improving upon their skills throughout their training career.
 This is where the ABC CEP’s come in.

-Currently, ABC offers five CEP’s:
+Currently, ABC offers six CEP’s:

 Training Shelter Dogs